Our Vision of Sustainability

 We strongly believe that building a sustainable business relies on the mutual value we build with our Associates and stakeholders:

-- Acting together with our strategic supplier around the world to improve environmental and social impacts in supply chains
+- Acting together with our strategic suppliers around the world to improve environmental and social impacts in supply chains

-- Ensuring our Associates are trained and able to articulate our global sustainability strategy by 2022
+- Ensuring our Associates are trained and able to articulate our global sustainability strategy starting in 2022

 Our journey to carbon neutrality

-As part of Mars, Incorporated commitment to achieve net zero greenhouse gas emissions across its full value chain by 2050, ROYAL CANIN® brand has committed to become certified carbon neutral by 2025 with its first product range aiming to be certified carbon neutral in 2022.
+As part of Mars, Incorporated commitment to achieve net zero greenhouse gas emissions across its full value chain by 2050, ROYAL CANIN® brand has committed to become certified carbon neutral by the end of 2025 with its first product range to be certified carbon neutral in 2023.

 In addition, we will work on integrating climate-smart business transformation, from management practices to the engagement of associates, suppliers and business partners in the journey.